Sponsored place on next Women’s Leadership Programme available to third sector organisations in the Eastern region

 A place on the next course has been sponsored by Suffolk-based Blossom Charity, which supports women in enterprise at all stages in their career, to make this course more accessible to local organisations which may not previously have had the budget to develop their talent pipeline in this way.
 Applications for the sponsored place are open to charities, social enterprises, not-for-profit organisations, early stage start-ups or SMEs across Norfolk, Suffolk, Essex or Cambridgeshire.

-Lynn Walters, director at Pure, said: “There is clear evidence that creating an equal gender balance at senior levels brings numerous business benefits, including a more collaborative and creative approach to problem solving and greater profitability.
+Lynn Walters, Executive Director at Pure, said: “There is clear evidence that creating an equal gender balance at senior levels brings numerous business benefits, including a more collaborative and creative approach to problem solving and greater profitability.
 Our programme provides the dual approach of not only developing aspiring female leaders but also the organisations they work for.
 We want to encourage local employers to mentor and support their female talent to review their progression pipeline and to address any potential barriers or unconscious bias.
 After all, if employers don’t know why women fail to climb the career they can’t make any changes to achieving genuine diversity at executive levels.”

 Lynn Morgan, Chief Executive of the Arthur Rank Hospice Charity in Cambridgeshire, has sponsored a female colleague to take part in the programme.
 She said: “I have been delighted with the way that the leadership programme has given my team member the time and opportunity to explore issues around leadership and personal development with other very bright young women.
 The facilitation on the programme has been first rate and I believe the participants have benefitted significantly by being involved.”